RM1213-ARM/LAB2-Trading-Lab/web-server/README.md

 ## 📖 Overview

 The web server runs **Nginx** on Ubuntu, acting as the single entry point for all client traffic.
-It serves the static frontend files and reverse proxies all `/api/*` requests to the Flask API server on the API Network.
+It serves the static frontend files and reverse proxies all `/api/*` requests to the Flask API server on the API Network (192.168.35.0/24)

 ---